ciii1/Asca-language/docs/docs.md

 In asca, pointers are just numbers that holds the address of a memory.
 Nothing special with it.
-To get an address of a value, you can use the @ operator:
+To get address of a value, you can use the @ operator:
 ```
 dword a:int;
 qword b:ptr;